• Skip to primary navigation

 This post may contain affiliate links.
 Read our disclosure policy.

-Over the past few years, my family has tried to completely eliminate white sugar from our diet completely.
-There are a lot of reasons, but the main reason is the the effect that white sugar has on the body’s ability to function and absorb nutrients properly.
+Over the past few years, my family has tried to completely eliminate white sugar from our diet.
+There are a lot of reasons, but the main reason is the effect that white sugar has on the body’s ability to function and absorb nutrients properly.

 So, we’ve turned to natural sweeteners, as well as drastically reducing the amount of “sugar” we consume, no matter the source.

-But there were still a few hold outs in our recipe catalog that we would pull out the sugar for just a few times a year.
-I decided it was time to try and figure out how to make those favorite recipes with maple sugar (or honey) instead!
+But there were still a few holdouts in our recipe catalog that we would pull out the sugar for just a few times a year.
+I decided it was time to try to figure out how to make those favorite recipes with maple sugar (or honey) instead!

 With the exception of a few canning recipes like my jams and jellies, we have been successful!